mlava/json-webhooks/README.md

 **New:**
 - optionally apply a string or tag to the parent block on successfully sent to webhook (e.g. #sent)
+- support Konnectzit in addition to Zapier, IFTTT, Make/Integromat and Pipedream
 - allow a second webhook definition to send to a second source

 If you nest childblock data beneath a parent, click into the parent block and then trigge this extension via the Command Palette, it will read the parent and child block data and then format it to send to the defined webhook.